 CROSS SOUND © 2015Alaska

-Photographic Story As we cruised by Mount Fairweather in Glacier Bay, Niki and I decided to go out on the ship’s deck.
+As we cruised by Mount Fairweather in Glacier Bay, Niki and I decided to go out on the ship’s deck.
 We were instantly overwhelmed by the view.
 Niki stayed to enjoy the gorgeous pink sky while I quickly ran back to our cabin and grabbed my camera.
 Fortunately, the captain slowed the ship as we passed, and I was able to capture the image, Cross Sound.
 As I stood there watching the stunning landscape before me, I realized that it was Captain Cook who, on a rare clear day in 1773, named this mountain Mount Fairweather.
 And here I was, two hundred and forty-two years later, seeing the same mountains in the same pristine condition as they were in 1773.
-Digital – Archival Pigment Print This photograph was taken with a high-quality digital camera.
-The photograph is printed on an Epson Stylus 4800 or 11880 printer.
-Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
-The limited-edition photograph is then mounted and matted to current archival standards.
+This photograph is printed on a large format Epson printer using genuine Epson ink and archival Harman Hahnemuhle paper.
+Each photograph is digitally signed, then mounted and matted to current archival standards.
 This is a limited edition series and each photograph is numbered.